 Introduction: This research aims to determine the mental health status of population aged

-cluster sampling, 1200 individuals were selected from the residents of urban
+systematic random cluster sampling, 1200 individuals were selected from the

-and rural areas of Bandar Abbas, Bandar Lengeh and Minab.
-The 28-item version of the
+residents of urban and rural areas of Yazd, Ardekan and Meybod.
+The 28-item

-General Health Questionnaire was applied as the tool of screening.
-The data
+version of the General Health Questionnaire was applied as the screening tool.

-that using the traditional scoring method, 28.2% of study population are highly
+traditional scoring method, 26.7% of study population were highly suspicious

-prevalence of probable psychiatric disorders in urban areas (28.9%) was higher than
+of probable psychiatric disorders in urban areas (28.7%) was higher than the prevalence

-rural areas (26.5%).
+in rural areas (21.3%).
 The prevalence of probable somatization and anxiety was

 higher than the prevalence of social dysfunction and depression, and also the